 Certified in Stepfamily Systems – National Stepfamily Resource Center

-Pragmatic Experiential Couples Therapy - Completed highest level of training - trained by Brent Atkinson
+Pragmatic Experiential Couples Therapy – Completed highest level of training – Trained by

-Additional trainings – Stan Tatkin, David Schnarch, Patricia Papernow and Esther Perel
+Additional training – Stan Tatkin, David Schnarch, Patricia Papernow, and Esther Perel